Maloof family: Basketball

 The Maloof family owned the NBA's Houston Rockets from 1979 to 1982, and the Rockets made the NBA Finals in 1981 before the team was sold to Charlie Thomas in 1982.

 The family also owned the Sacramento Kings from 1998 until 2013.
 The Maloofs acquired a minority interest in the Kings in 1998 and took majority control the following year, with Joe and Gavin operating the franchise.
 As part of the purchase of the Kings, they also acquired the team's sister franchise in the WNBA, the Sacramento Monarchs.
 The Maloofs operated the Monarchs until 2009, when the WNBA was unable to find a new owner and the team folded.
-In 2013, the family sold its 65% stake for $347 million to a Sacramento group led by Vivek Ranadive that was committed to building a new arena in downtown Sacramento that had previously been rebuked by the Maloofs.
+In 2013, the family sold its 65% stake in the Kings for $347 million (a $534 million valuation) to a Sacramento group led by Vivek Ranadive that was committed to building a new arena in downtown Sacramento that had previously been rebuked by the Maloofs.

 Prior to the sale of the team, a deal had been reached to sell the Kings to Microsoft CEO Steve Ballmer and investor Chris Hansen, who hoped to move the team to Seattle.
 This sale was nullified on May 15, 2013, when the NBA Board of Governors denied the relocation in a vote of 22–8.